New York Legal Malpractice Attorneys

 Our Attorneys; Your Law Firm

 Unfortunately, legal malpractice is on the rise.
-The attorneys at Greshin, Ziegler & Amicizia, LLP, in Long Island, New York, are dedicated to providing ethical legal representation to people who have suffered financial loss due to a lawyer’s negligence.
+The attorneys at Greshin, Ziegler & Amicizia, P.C., in Long Island, New York, are dedicated to providing ethical legal representation to people who have suffered financial loss due to a lawyer’s negligence.
 Typically, harm in legal malpractice cases is a function of whether or not an attorney's actions led directly to financial loss on the part of a client.
 This involves a determination of whether the lawyer failed to act competently according to the standards, expectations, and code of professional conduct governing the legal profession.
 However, losing a case does not by itself constitute legal malpractice and should be distinguished from instances where an attorney's failure to act according to certain professional requirements resulted in financial harm to a client.

 If you have questions regarding whether or not your attorney is liable for losses suffered by you, contact the law office of Greshin Ziegler & Amicizia today.